 We are cognisant that a greater emphasis on climate considerations could drive future capital allocation decisions by asset owners.
 To address this increased focus, it is important that we continue to demonstrate the quality and depth of our climate-risk analysis, while striving where possible to enhance our current approach.
-We are already undertaking climate scenario analysis (both physical risk and transition risk) for all holdings.
-We also monitor which companies set Net Zero and / or science based climate targets and those that report to CDP and according to TCFD recommendations.
+We are already undertaking climate scenario analysis for all holdings.
+We also monitor which companies set Net Zero and / or science-based climate targets and those that report to CDP and according to TCFD recommendations.
 This analysis is recorded and monitored on an ongoing basis and is subject to periodic review.

-In the second half of 2023 we also undertook further analysis and evaluation of a number of our more carbon-intensive investments, as well as a number of additional holdings identified as having higher physical climate or transition risks relative to our portfolios (Our ECA process - see the Risk Management section of this report).
+Following the introduction of a new process in 2023, we also undertook further analysis in 2024 of a number of our more carbon-intensive investments, as well as a number of additional holdings identified as having higher physical climate or transition risks relative to our portfolios (Our ECA process - see the Risk Management section of this report).